-Usually within their answers to both of these questions we find an individual who is a combination of a sound operational advisor, and a knowledgeable technical engineer.
+Usually, within their answers to both of these questions, we find an individual who is a combination of a sound operational advisor and a knowledgeable technical engineer.

 If you are a strong leader, with a high level of technical knowledge then you can handle any challenge.
 The confidence in knowing this can make it easier to demonstrate to an employer that you provide a particular level of value which distinguishes you from your peers.

-This is the key to advancing in the industry!
+That is the key to advancing in the industry!

 The right type of person who can handle multiple challenges

-All aspects of onshore and offshore oil and gas operations – what we broadly term petroleum engineering, and includes the full life cycle of the well, from reservoir and formation evaluation, to drilling and completions, to production operations, to workovers and well service work, to P&A – are inherently very technical in nature, requiring analytical methods to be used throughout the well life.
+All aspects of onshore and offshore oil and gas operations – what we broadly term petroleum engineering – and includes the full life cycle of the well, from reservoir and formation evaluation, to drilling and completions, to production operations, to workovers and well service work, to P&A – are inherently very technical in nature, requiring analytical methods to be used throughout the well life.

-The bonus is that this also makes it one of the most interesting and exciting career fields in the world for young and mid–range professionals (of any specialty) to be a part of.
-It is high risk/high reward.
+The bonus is that this also makes it one of the most interesting and exciting career fields in the world for young and mid-range professionals (of any specialty) to be a part of.
+It is a high risk/high reward.

-In my previous careers I:
+In my previous careers, I:

 - Worked security in similar “glamorous” jobs in the private sector.

-When I made my move from security, to oil and gas, I wondered at the time, what one of the billionaire CEO’s or A-list movie stars I was working for in Hollywood would think if they realized I was now a deckhand cleaning toilets on a liftboat in the middle of the Gulf of Mexico!
+When I made my move from security to oil and gas, I wondered at the time, what one of the billionaire CEO’s or A-list movie stars I was working for in Hollywood would think… If they realized I was now a deckhand cleaning toilets on a liftboat in the middle of the Gulf of Mexico!